 Initial Residency: Log into myWings, click on the "What's Next" box and select "Declare Residency for Tuition Purposes".

 Residency Reclassification: Log into myWings, click on the "Student Records" box, then "Student Self-Service", then "Student Records", followed by "Residency Reclassification".

 With very few exceptions, a dependent student is considered to be a legal resident of the same state as the student's parents.

-To qualify for in-state status for tuition purposes, the parent of the dependent student must complete the Residency Declaration or the Residency Reclassification Application on behalf of the student.
+To qualify for in-state status for tuition purposes, the parent of the dependent student must complete either the Initial Residency Declaration or the Residency Reclassification Declaration on behalf of the student.
 (Please note: requests for Residency Reclassification may require documentation beyond that listed here.)

 The Parent must Provide Evidence to Substantiate:

 Moreover, the parent must also demonstrate the absence of legal ties to another state and establishment of a bona fide domicile in Florida (rather than maintaining a temporary residence incident to enrollment at the university).
 Continued legal ties to another state contradict establishment of Florida domicile.